 Your new joint may activate metal detectors in airports and some buildings.
 Tell security personnel about your joint replacement.
 They may use a metal detecting wand over your joint.
-Ask at one of your office visits for a wallet-size card to carry if you think you would need this.
+Ask at one of your office visits for a wallet-size card that identifies you as having an artificial knee, to carry if you think you would need this.